Marklogic-retired/marklogic-data-hub/_pages/docs/serverside.md

 ### Context

 Creates a generic context for use in any plugin.
-Contexts are passed to the [the Run function](#run) function.
+Contexts are passed to the [the Run function](#run).
 A Context defines information needed for proper tracing.

 ```xquery
 declare function dhf:context($label as xs:string) as json:object